MadhurToshniwal/HydroAnalytics/README.md

 This production-grade system leverages a modular backend architecture, optimized SQL queries, and asynchronous data handling to ensure dynamic, scalable, and reliable performance.
 It replaces manual workflows with an end-to-end automated solution — from **data ingestion** to **interactive UI rendering** — enabling users to authenticate securely, explore live metrics, and generate downloadable reports in a single interface.

+🌐 Real-Time Location-Based Alert System
+In addition to internal data monitoring, the system implements a real-time alert engine based on dynamic geolocation data (latitude and longitude).
+It monitors live coordinates and automatically triggers alerts when specific geospatial conditions are met, such as:

+Entering or exiting defined geofences

+Proximity to high-risk zones or custom-defined areas

+Real-time tracking and alerting for emergency response or field operations

+🔧 Location Alert Features

+Live alert generation from continuous GPS streams

+Customizable geofence and threshold settings

+Integration-ready with webhooks, SMS, email, or push notifications

+Scalable and API-friendly architecture using modern frameworks

 ---

 ## 🚀 Live Demo